Remembering; my 9/11

 It was not until that afternoon that Frank mentioned that his cousin was doing a job in the North Tower, it was just a short term computer job, and he probably wasn't at work yet so early in the morning.
 All of us assured him that his cousin probably had not been at work yet, but Frank was very quiet.

 Frank and his cousin Matthew Horning grew up close to each other in the New Jersey suburbs.
-They were born 5 months apart and shared lots of the same interests, like Star Wars and Boy Scouts, growing up.
+They were born 5 months apart and growing up they shared lots of the same interests, like Star Wars and Boy Scouts.
 Being the same age they were always on the same trajectory in their family, always together at family functions.
 Matthew came to all of Frank's openings and they had stayed close into adulthood.
 That morning Matthew had gone to work early so that he would be able to leave early that afternoon and go to an appointment with his fiance.
 He was in the North Tower, above the blast where the first plane hit.
-He did not make it out, he was 26.
+He was trapped in the building and was able to send out a few texts during the hour after the plane hit, he did not survive and his body has never been recovered.
+He was 26.

 That evening Frank and I walked back to my apartment in the East Village, the 20 minute walk across town was very quiet except for the sound of occasional sirens in the distance.
 We said "I love you.", to each other for the first time on that walk to my apartment that night.
 I had been sure already that I would spend the rest of my life with Frank, but something about that day solidified it.
 We were married one year later, on September 15th, 2002.